 Non Latex condoms have come a long way over the years and while they may be a bit more expensive, they are still a better option for preventing pregnancy and disease than to use no condom at all.
 If you have never tried using a latex free condom, it might be a fun experience for you and your partner.
+Now to answer the question which is better?
+We will need to leave that up to you to decide as everyone is made different and what you might think is the best might not be the same for someone else.
 To see our full list of Non Latex condoms, please visit our Non Latex Condoms page here -https://www.ripnroll.com/collections/non-latex-condoms

 The Rip N Roll Gang